A Short History of Ireland

 About 40-50 years ago, they were successful in their fight.

-A girl from Ireland was married to a boy from Spain.
-The girl had much paternal property, so she did not go to Spain to her husband’s house, rather her husband came to Ireland and settled down there.
+An Irish woman married a Spanish man, Mr. De Valera.
+She had much paternal property, so she did not go to Spain to her husband’s house.
+Rather, her husband came to Ireland and settled down there.

-The mother was Irish and the father was Spanish, but the son was born in Ireland and developed a deep Irish sentiment.
+They had one son who was born in Ireland and developed a deep Irish sentiment.

-He took the lead of the war of independence to free Ireland.
+He took the lead of the war of independence to free Ireland, as the hero of Ireland.

 When Ireland became a part of Great Britain, the name of the country was changed to Great Britain and Ireland.

-The abbreviation is the UK, that is, the United Kingdoms of Britain and Ireland, with its capital at London; that is, the United Kingdoms of England, Wales, Scotland and Ireland.
+The abbreviation is the UK, that is, the United Kingdoms of Britain and Ireland, with its capital at London.
+The United Kingdoms are of England, Wales, Scotland and Ireland.

 The British followed the policy of “divide and rule”.